jfcloutier/karma_system/design_notes/wellbeing.md

 CAs listen to integrity level events, broadcasted whenever the measure changes significantly.

-In response to low integrity,

-* A CA may raise the threshold at which it intends to impact its beliefs (it less easily triggered into action when unhealthy)

 ## Engagement

-The engament wellbeing actor keeps track of how engaged the CAs are overall.
+Engagement keeps track of how engaged the CAs are overall.
 Engagement is initially empty.

 Engagement goes up whenever